 As a public company, we incur significant legal, accounting and other expenses.
-SOX, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of The Nasdaq Global Market, and other applicable securities rules and regulations impose various requirements on public companies, including establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
+The Sarbanes-Oxley Act, or SOX, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of The Nasdaq Global Market, and other applicable securities rules and regulations impose various requirements on public companies, including establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
 Our management and other personnel devote a substantial amount of time towards maintaining compliance with these requirements.
 Moreover, these requirements increase our legal and financial compliance costs and make some activities more time-consuming and costly.